WSU-CDSC/microservices/EAD-Transform/Readme.txt

 -----
 ABOUT:

 This script is for converting EAD XML files into HTML Finding aids using WSU's adaption of the Archivists' Toolkit template.
-It will target all XMl files in the same directory as the script, creating HTML files with the same names.
+It will target all XML files in the same directory as the script, creating HTML files with the same names.

 INSTALLATION: